 Disclaimer: This page contains affiliate links, meaning I get a commission if you decide to purchase through my links, at no extra cost to you.
 I have stayed at Cinema Hostel and recommend it!

 Here’s a promotional video of Cinema Hostel, published by Christian James Lee, which includes some shots from inside the hostel:

-Short summary about Cinema Hostel Jerusalem:
+Short summary about Cinema Hostel Jerusalem

 Location: 5 Stars – Perfect location, just off Ben Yehuda Street, a pedestrian street with many shops and restaurants.
 It is also very close to many bars and nightlife venues.
-The distance from the hostel to the Old City is about 15 minutes by foot, and to Machane Yehuda Market – about 10 minutes by foot.
+The distance from the hostel to the Old City is about 15 minutes by foot, and to Machane Yehuda Market – it’s about 10 minutes by foot.

 Cleanliness: 5 Stars – When I stayed there, the hostel was clean and tidy.

 Staff: 4 Stars – The staff was notably friendly.
 But the guy who did my check-in seemed like he wasn’t sure about which activities are happening in the hostel.
 Also, I saw one of the receptionists struggling with English when checking in other travelers.
 I think a good grasp of English is a must.

 Security: 4 Stars – The hostel has CCTV, but the front door is always open, which means anyone who wants to enter can enter without any security measures.
 I guess this is because the hostel bar is open to anyone who wants to come, also people who are not hostel guests.
 In other hostels, the front door is usually locked.
 The dorm key is a card, which you receive upon check-in, which is good!